 Words are the basic blocks of the language, and one of the key predictors of someone’s education level, profession and social status.
+And when learning a new language, you must continually improve your vocabulary.
 Yet most students struggle to increase their vocabulary effectively, as new words go one into one ear and out the other.

 It’s not that we have difficulties grasping the vocabulary when we see it.
 Rather, we struggle to recall when we get the opportunity to use it, or worse yet, forget to use frequently enough only to end up back where we begun.